guiribmedeiros/ecoleta-mobile/README.md

 ```

 That’s it! :rocket:
-If you have questions about Ecoleta Mobile, you can ask me on [GitHub Issues](https://github.com/guiribmedeiros/ecoleta-mobile/issues).
+If you have questions about Ecoleta Mobile, you can ask on [GitHub Issues](https://github.com/guiribmedeiros/ecoleta-mobile/issues).